 - Mask.
 Tape off the edges of the wall and anything you don't want to paint, such as window frames.

 - Prime.
 In most cases, you can use PVA drywall primer, particularly over new drywall or joint compound.
 If you're painting a wall with a super-glossy coating, one that was particularly sooty or greasy, or one with stains that could bleed through, use a water-based high-solids primer.
-If you expect bleed-through to be a problem and you have your respirator, switch to a shellac-based primer.
+If you expect bleed-through to be a problem (such as with soot or crayon), switch to a shellac-based primer.

-Exterior walls also have to be clean before you paint, but outside, you have the advantage of being able to use a power washer to do the cleaning.
+Exterior walls also have to be clean before you paint, but outside, you have the advantage of being able to use a power washer to do the cleaning, as long as it's safe for your siding.
 If mold is excessive, scrub it off with soap and water before you power wash.
-Let the wall dry for at least 24 hours, and paint in dry weather.
-Avoid excessive sun exposure on the fresh paint, which can crack it, by painting in the early morning or mid to late evening.
+Let the wall dry for at least 24 hours — or longer for some materials, like wood — and paint in dry weather.
+Avoid excessive sun exposure on the fresh paint, which can crack it, by painting in the early morning or mid- to late-evening.